+The Financial Institutions Act, 1993 and BSEC's order dated 27 July 2011 stipulated that an Auditor of a Financial Institution cannot be appointed for more than three consecutive years.
+Moreover, section 210 (10) of the Companies Act, 1994 also gives authority to shareholders of the company to fix the Auditor's remuneration.
+M/S S. F. Ahmed & Co., Chartered Accountants have completed their third year as statutory Auditor of the company and hence not eligible for re-appointment.

-Provided that resolution for appointment of new Auditors in place of existing Auditors except for the purpose of regulatory compliance cannot be passed except on the ground of death, incapacity or dishonesty or disgualification of the retiring Auditors.
-M/S. S. F. Ahmed & Co., Chartered Accountants, House - 51, Road - 9, Block - F, Banani, Dhaka-1213 have expressed their willingness to become the statutory auditor of the company for the vear 2017.
-In this regard the Audit Committee scrutinized and reviewed their proposals and recommended to the Board to reappoint M/S. S. F. Ahmed & Co., Chartered Accounts as the external auditor of the Company for the year 2017 with an audit fee of BDT 2,00,000 plus VAT.
-The Broad in its meeting held on 07 May 2017 recommended the shareholders for approval to the appointment of M/S. S. F. Ahmed & Co., Chartered Accountants as auditor for the year 2017 at a remuneration of BDT 2,00,000 Plus VAT subject to approval of Bangladesh Bank.
+In this regard the Audit Committee scrutinized and reviewed their proposals and recommended to Board to appoint M/S. K. M. Hasan & Co., Chartered Accountants as the external auditor of the Company for the year 2018 with an audit fee of BDT 200,000 plus VAT.
+The Board in its meeting held on 25 April 2018 recommended to the shareholders for approval to the appointment of M/S. K. M. Hasan & Co., Chartered Accountants as auditor for the year 2018 at a remuneration of BDT 200,000 plus VAT subject to approval of Bangladesh Bank.